sumotoy/TM16xxRAW/README.md

 TM1638 it's a popular chip find on several modules (99% made in china) that you can easy find on ebay normally populated with 8 seven segment displays, 8 mono/bicolor leds and 8 switches.
-Unfortunatly these modules are not all compatible with the well know library maded by Ricardo Batista http://code.google.com/p/tm1638-library/ and his library it's totally un'usable if chip used with normal leds and more than 8 switches, it's too much connected to these modules and 7seg displays.
+Unfortunatly these modules are not all compatible with the well know library maded by <b>Ricardo Batista</b> http://code.google.com/p/tm1638-library/ and not usable if you need an open design, it's too much connected to these modules and 7seg displays.
 I find that those chip are useful for building easy interfaces with 64 max leds and 24 buttons and buttons because you have potentially the access to every single led (with overall brightness) internal chip key scan support multiple keypress, so I decide to write a simpler library that let me freely design my own interface with this chip.
-This library can be easily integrated with other library and has some extra modules that let you use matrix-led-array, 7seg displays, single leds, etc. It's NOT intended to substitute the ricardo batista one that for ready made modules it's still the only one!
+This library can be easily integrated with other library and has some extra modules that let you use matrix-led-array, 7seg displays, single leds, etc.
+If you buy from ebay one of the chinese assembled modules, go for Ricardo Batista library!
+If you buy a TM1638/40 chip and you want to use in your projects take a look this library.

 GOALS